 With any LMS, we assume the materials are password protected (i.e., students and families need to log in for access).
 Within this context, MLC does not object to posting Bridges materials.
 In fact, we even allow transmission of materials to families via email if a district does not have a mechanism for securely distributing materials otherwise.
 We consider it equivalent to sending physical materials home with the student in their backpack or folder.
 (3/18/20)

-I’d like to share Bridges materials on social media for students and families to access.
-May I?
+Can I share Bridges materials on social media for students and families to access?

 You can share downloaded PDFs of student materials with the students and families you support.
 However, it needs to be through email or a secured site like Google Classroom.
 We do not allow educators to share Bridges Second Edition materials through unsecured social media or other sites accessible to the general public.
 On the other hand, all resources on the Math at Home section of our site may be shared via social media.
 (3/23/20)